Group Inquiry

 Group inquiries refer to large groups, summer camps, and private organizations wishing to bring children without a guardian to a Chandler Aquatics facility.
-Advanced notice is required for these groups to visit.
+Advanced notice and a signed permit is required for these groups to visit.
 Groups must submit a request two weeks before their anticipated arrival date.
+Group visits are limited to 200 people, including children and staff.

 This form is a request, and your group is not booked until you receive final confirmation from Chandler Aquatics.
 Please allow three business days from the date of the request for a response to your inquiry.
 Changes to your request must also be made two weeks before your confirmed visit date.